-WARNING: Shut off power to the console and PC before removing the PC.
+WARNING: Use the Program Shutdown function to shut down the iControl software and operating system.
+Shut off power to the console and PC before removing the PC.
 Failure to observe this warning could result in personal injury or even death.